bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/template-kubernetes-azure.rst

 .. note::

-   All the master nodes should have the *same* IP address and hostname (also called the Master FQDN).
+   All the master nodes should have the *same* public IP address and hostname (also called the Master FQDN).

 The "agent" nodes shouldn't get public IP addresses or hostnames,